 A subscription box is a type of product kitting where multiple products are shipped to customers on a recurring basis.
 There's a bit of variation allowed for different industries, but they mostly work in similar ways.

 - Recurring deliveries.
 These boxes are usually shipped on a monthly basis.
 They're a great way to sell off products that otherwise could become dead stock.
+What does dead stock mean?
+Dead stock is a form of surplus inventory that is unlikely to be sold in the near future.
 The main selling point of this model is cost savings.
 If the products in a box cost $100 MSRP, the subscription cost must be lower.
 This incentivizes customers to subscribe.

 - Recurring payments.
 Recurring deliveries are paired with recurring payments from your customers.
 This is the biggest reason companies expand into the subscription box market, as they can guarantee additional income each month and the value of each customer compounds over time.

 - Themed boxes.
 These boxes are often built around an underlying theme that connects the products.
 This is a great way for businesses to help each other grow, since less well-known businesses can get their products exposed to a much larger audience with a multi-brand subscription box.
 It’s also a great way for a B2B business model to expand into the direct to consumer market.
 For example, a wholesale coffee bean roaster can sell wholesale to coffee shops and small batches to consumers.